mehdi6510/UserManagement/README.md

 At first configure JDK and also Apache Maven in your idea.
-Then you can get a clone of this project and run maven clean install in your idea or run maven command in the project directory:
+Then you can get a clone of this project and run maven clean install in your idea or run following maven command in project directory:

 #### `mvn clean install`

-This command prepare the project backend dependencies and run npm for frontend dependencies, It run the following command for preparing all Angular library and modules
+This command prepare the project's back-end dependencies and run npm for front-end dependencies, It run the following command for preparing all Angular library and modules

 #### `npm install`

-In the IDEA you should set Run\Debug configuration to run the Backend. for this you should specify Main class and classpath of this module and JRE and for running frontend you should in it's directory path run (ng serve) command or click on the start script in package.json file.
+In the IDEA you should set Run\Debug configuration to run server side.
+You should specify main class and classpath of this module and JRE and for running front-end you should run (ng serve) command in it's directory path or click on the start script in package.json file.

-##### For Run\Debug Configuration dev server:
+##### For Run\Debug Configuration development server:

 ```
 * Main Class: com.afifi.usermng.BackendApplication.java